 We held a Special Meeting of Stockholders on February 3, 2015, at which our stockholders voted to approve a proposal ratifying the prior issuance of stock options to purchase 1,928,000 shares of common stock and 230,000 restricted shares of common stock granted to employees between February 24, 2014 and August 18, 2014 (the "Ratified Equity Grants").
-Our Form 10-Q for the three and six months ended June 30, 2014 contained errors related to the non-cash compensation expense recognized in connection with the Ratified Equity Grants, because the grant/measurement date of the Ratified Equity Grants for financial accounting purposes did not occur until their ratification at the Special Meeting of Stockholders on February 3, 2015.
-In addition, our Form 10-Q for the three and six months ended June 30, 2014 contained errors related to certain consulting agreements entered into by the Company, pursuant to which an expense and a settlement liability related to the entire amount of the stock to be issued under such consulting agreements should have been taken and revalued at each reporting period based on changes in the Company's stock price, until the stock had been entirely issued.
-We believe that the errors in the Form 10-Q for the three and six months ended June 30, 2014 do not cause the financial statements included therein to be misleading, and therefore such financial statements can still be relied upon.
-However, we have corrected such errors, including any related disclosures, in this Form 10-Q, and will restate future quarters to correct such errors, as applicable.
-The impact for the three and six months ended June 30, 2014, was a decrease to operating expenses of \$3.3 million, and an increase to operating expenses of \$1.8 million, respectively.
+Our Form 10-Q for the three and nine months ended September 30, 2014 contained errors related to the non-cash compensation expense recognized in connection with the Ratified Equity Grants, because the grant/measurement date of the Ratified Equity Grants for financial accounting purposes did not occur until their ratification at the Special Meeting of Stockholders on February 3, 2015.
+In addition, our Form 10-Q for the three and nine months ended September 30, 2014 contained errors related to certain consulting agreements entered into by the Company, pursuant to which an expense and a settlement liability related to the entire amount of the stock to be issued under such consulting agreements should have been taken and revalued at each reporting period based on changes in the Company's stock price, until the stock had been entirely issued.
+We believe that the errors in the Form 10-Q for the three and nine months ended September 30, 2014 do not cause the financial statements included therein to be misleading, and therefore such financial statements can still be relied upon.
+However, we have corrected such errors, including any related disclosures, in this Form 10-Q. The impact for the three and nine months ended September 30, 2014, was a decrease to operating expenses of \$1.6 million, and an increase to operating expenses of \$0.2 million, respectively, and an decrease to net loss of \$1.6 million, and an increase to